CountChu/ChatGptAnswerPdf/chats/OP-TEE.Intel.0330.md

 **You:**

+guid: 1201c934-cd2a-48b9-a960-4bcf283a67b5
 create_time: 2023-03-30 21:39:13
+Overview
-Overview This open source trusted execution environment implementation is originally based on Arm TrustZone* and maintained by Linaro*.
+This open source trusted execution environment implementation is originally based on Arm TrustZone* and maintained by Linaro*.

 OP-TEE* for Intel® Architecture is the hardware virtualization-based OP-TEE solution for x86 systems from Intel.
 It has a fully compatible design and maximum reuse of OP-TEE.
+It's a full environment including an operating system, services, and APIs that consist of the following:

+Operating system and kernel that:
+Supports virtual address space isolation and privilege isolation Works in event-driven model by request from the Rich Execution Environment (REE) Drivers for a Linux* kernel
+Libraries for client and trusted applications Hypervisor that uses Intel® Kernel Guard Technology (Intel® KGT), which Intel open sourced in 2015.
+Intel KGT
-It's a full environment including an operating system, services, and APIs that consist of the following:  Operating system and kernel that: Supports virtual address space isolation and privilege isolation Works in event-driven model by request from the Rich Execution Environment (REE) Drivers for a Linux* kernel Libraries for client and trusted applications Hypervisor that uses Intel® Kernel Guard Technology (Intel® KGT), which Intel open sourced in 2015.
-Intel KGT Solution: Two-Virtual Machines (VM)  Original equipment manufacturers (OEM) can develop their own rich operating system client applications and corresponding OP-TEE for Intel Architecture applications and services with the following setup:   One VM runs the OP-TEE operating system and trusted applications.
+Solution: Two-Virtual Machines (VM)

+Original equipment manufacturers (OEM) can develop their own rich operating system client applications and corresponding OP-TEE for Intel Architecture applications and services with the following setup:

+One VM runs the OP-TEE operating system and trusted applications.
 The other VM runs a rich operating system.
 Trusted applications are isolated with Intel® Virtualization Technology (Intel® VT) for IA-32, Intel® 64 and Intel® Architecture (Intel® VT-x).
 An x86 OP-TEE driver and virtual machine monitor (VMM) from Intel.
 A hypervisor (like Intel KGT) creates the two VMs for the rich and OP-TEE operating systems.

+Report an Issue

+Contact Us

-Report an Issue  Contact Us            a comparison of a rich execution environment to an op tee execution environment structures Figure 1.
+a comparison of a rich execution environment to an op tee execution environment structures Figure 1.
 Stack of OP-TEE for Intel architecture

 * * *